CONCERTS & EVENTS

 Programme of Events from 23rd – 28th July 2017

 Sunday 23rd at 10.30 am.
-HOLT FESTIVAL SERVICE – The Parish Eucharist will be offered in Celibration and Thanksgiving for the Arts by the Revd Canon Howard Stoker.
-(Details of the guest preacher will be The Revd Canon Peter Doll, Canon Librarian at Norwich Cathedral.
+HOLT FESTIVAL SERVICE – The Parish Eucharist will be offered in Celibration and Thanksgiving for the Arts by The Revd Canon Howard Stoker.
+The guest preacher will be The Revd Canon Peter Doll, Canon Librarian at Norwich Cathedral.
 All are welcome.

 Monday 24th: 12.30 – 1.30 pm.
 Nick Beever (baritone) and Ching Ching Lim (piano).
-Nick excels in the field of songs of the British Isles and German Lieder.
-He will present an eclectic mix of old favourites and hidden gems for Baritone.
+Nick excels in the field of songs of the British Isles and German Lieder and the musicians will present an eclectic mix of old favourites and hidden gems for Baritone.